openmv/openmv-doc/docs/_sources/library/omv.display.rgbdisplay.rst.txt

 .. method:: RGBDisplay.backlight([value])

    Sets the lcd backlight dimming value.
-0 (off) to 255 (on).
+0 (off) to 100 (on).

-   This controls a PWM signal to a standard backlight dimming circuit.
+   Note that unless you pass `DACBacklight` or `PWMBacklight` the backlight will be controlled as a GPIO pin and will only go from 0 (off) to !0 (on).

    Pass no arguments to get the state of the backlight value.